Ethel Bellamy: Career

-In 1918 Bellamy became the observatory's seismology assistant.
-She operated seismographs, managing correspondence with up to six hundred seismograph stations, and collated the data to be analysed.
-After Turner, or, from 1923, a new assistant called Joseph Hughes, had computed the epicentres of earthquakes, she prepared the results for publication in the International Seismological Summary (ISS).
-Moreover, she computed the epicentres herself for six issues during the Second World War while Hughes was serving in the armed forces.
-In this post she worked in an unheated hut until 1927, which caused her discomfort in addition to her generally poor health.
-In 1930, the year of Turner's death, she became the editor of the ISS; in his memory, she voluntarily produced an index of epicentres for 1925–1935 and a map of the world showing their locations.
+After Turner, or, from 1923, a new assistant called Joseph Hughes, had computed the epicentres of earthquakes, Bellamy prepared the results for publication in the International Seismological Summary (ISS).
+During the Second World War, while Hughes was serving in the armed forces, Bellamy computed the epicentres herself for six issues.
+She collated readings, collected information by telegram and made seismological measurements of nearly 600 seismological stations around the world.
+This global network of seismological instruments is now digital and automated.
+Bellamy worked in an unheated hut until 1927, which caused her discomfort in addition to her generally poor health.

+In 1930, the year of Turner's death, she became the editor of the International Seismological Summary.
+In memory of Turner, she voluntarily produced an index of epicentres for 1925–1935 and a map of the world showing their locations.
 Between 1913 and 1939 she published nine papers, including two with her uncle.
-Her uncle died in 1936 and despite their long partnership her uncle left a valuable collection to Cambridge University and surprisingly he left no money.
-Ethel's finances were helped when Cambridge University refused her uncle's bequest so that it could be sold.
+Her uncle died in 1936, and despite their long partnership, her uncle left a valuable collection to Cambridge University, and left her no money.
+Bellamy's finances were helped when Cambridge University refused her uncle's bequest so that it could be sold.

-In 1939, Ethel published a paper in Nature in 1939 that focuses on the geographical distribution of epicenters of earthquakes recorded by the Seismological Committee of the British Association from 1913–1932.
+In 1939, Bellamy published a paper in Nature in 1939 that focuses on the geographical distribution of epicenters of earthquakes recorded by the Seismological Committee of the British Association from 1913 to 1932.

+Personal life and legacy

-Edith lived with her uncle Frank Bellamy, and 2 Winchester Road, Oxford, the house where she lived with him from 1930 to 1949, has a blue plaque in their memory.
+Bellamy lived with her uncle Frank Bellamy from 1930 to 1949, at 2 Winchester Road, Oxford, a house that has a blue plaque in their memory.

 Bellamy was a member of the British Association and was elected as a fellow of the Royal Astronomical Society on 12 March 1926.
-Moreover, Oxford awarded her an honorary Master of Arts degree.
+Oxford awarded her an honorary Master of Arts degree.
 In July 1947 she retired and moved to Upwey, Dorset.
 She died in Weymouth on 7 December 1960.